 You decide to transfer \$9,200 from another bank account into your Loan Account and this reduces the Total Amount Owing to \$40,800 which equals the current Security Value.
-To transfer money into your Loan Account you can contact the Customer Service Team or use the Online Service to arrange a direct debit from a Nominated Account.
+To transfer money into your Loan Account you can contact us or use the Online Service to arrange a direct debit from a Nominated Account.
 Alternatively, your financial institution may be able to transfer funds directly into your Loan Account.